-The Kobada Project is an advanced gold project located approximately 125km south south west of Bamako, the capital city of Mali.
+The Kobada Gold Project is an advanced stage gold development project located approximately 125 km south-west of Bamako, the capital city of Mali.

 - Shallow mineralization with deep oxidation

 - Ore is largely free-digging enabling mining to be conducted with significantly less blasting than other more conventional ore bodies

 - Simple processing enables pre-concentration of ore resulting in lower processing costs

 - The 2.3 Moz resource stretches over 4 km within a larger 12 km strike length that is yet to be properly tested